Boseong – The Capital of Korea’s Green Tea

 Boseong county is located in the south-west of the Korean peninsula.
 The history of Korean tea cultivation can be traced back to this county, with a history well over 1,600 years.
 And still today, over 40 % of the Korean production of green tea comes from here, Korea’s largest tea-growing area.
 Moreover, Boseong Green Tea is the first agricultural product of Korea that has been registered as a geographical indication, proving its outstanding quality.

 The largest tea plantation in Boseong is just a few kilometers south of the main town.
-The tea plants meander here in an S-shape over the terraces on the slope and invite you to take a refreshing walk between the beautiful tea plants.
+This plantation is not only known for its high quality Green Tea but also for its stunning view on never-ending tea plants.
+These plants are located on a hill site and meander here in an S-shape over the terraces on the slope and invite you to take a refreshing walk between the beautiful tea plants.
+A visit here is most beautiful in May, when the tea plants are in full bloom.
+This is also the time of Boseong’s Aromatic Green Tea Festival.

 What makes Boseong’s Green Tea so special?